opensearch-project/project-website/_posts/2025-03-05-OpenSearch-as-a-SIEM-Solution.md

 ## Threat detection with OpenSearch

-The Security Analytics plugin can monitor logs for anomalous activity and detect potential security threats in real-time.
-And when threats are identified, OpenSearch can trigger alerting.
+The Security Analytics plugin can monitor logs for anomalous activity and detect potential security threats in real time.
+And when threats are identified, OpenSearch can trigger alerts.

 This workflow from log ingestion to alerting is achieved through a combination of detection rules and automation.